Who we are

 An Associate Clinical Professor of Medicine at UCSF, Capaldini has been in private practice in Internal Medicine with an emphasis on care of people with HIV disease since 1988.
 Capaldini's areas of interest include quality of life, the doctor-patient relationship and treatment of neuropsychiatric disorders in the primary care setting.

 Education: Baccalaureate of Arts, History of Ideas, 1978, Williams College; Masters of Public Health, 1982, University of California, Berkeley; M.D., 1982, University of California, San Francisco.

 Sister Jeannine Gramick, IBVM, PhD - Advisory Board Member

-A reform-minded Roman Catholic nun, activist and co-founder of New Ways Ministry - helping LGBT Roman Catholics in the United States - Sister Jeannine began working with gays and lesbians in 1971.
+A reform-minded Roman Catholic nun, activist and co-founder of New Ways Ministry - helping LGBTQ Roman Catholics in the United States - Sister Jeannine began working with gays and lesbians in 1971.
 In 2000, Gramick and New Ways co-founder Father Robert Nugent were ordered by the Congregation for the Doctrine of the Faith (under then - Cardinal Joseph Ratzinger, recently resigned Pope Benedict XVI) to cease ministering to gays and lesbians due to the Church’s teaching that same-sex relationships are sinful.
 While Nugent formally acquiesced to the decision by resigning from New Ways, Gramick respectfully set aside the order altogether.
-Gramick is the author of several books on LGBT Catholic issues.
+Gramick is the author of several books on LGBTQ Catholic issues.
 The documentary In Good Conscience details her journey of activism, the Vatican’s attempt to silence her and her decision to disregard that attempt.